Differences Between Border Collies and Australian Shepherds

-Another trait that can tell Border Collies apart from Australian Shepherds is the type of coat, as the Border Collie's is more dense and rougher than that of the Australian Shepherd.
+The Border Collie's coat is denser and rougher than that of the Australian Shepherd.
 Moreover, Australian Shepherds are more prone to heterochromia, which means they have different colored eyes or two different colors in one same eye.
-However, Border Collies with the Merle gene can also have heterochromia.
+However, Border Collies with the merle gene can also have heterochromia.

 Adult Border Collies weigh around 23 kg (50.7 lbs) and are between 46 to 58 cm (18 to 22 inches) in height.
-On the other hand, a fully-grown Australian Shepherd will be between 50 to 54 cm (20 to 23 inches) tall and will weigh 25 to 30 kg (55 to 66 lbs) on average.
+On the other hand, an average fully-grown Australian Shepherd will be between 50 to 54 cm (20 to 23 inches) tall and will weigh 25 to 30 kg (55 to 66 lbs).

 While the Border Collie is shyer and a real energetic and good worker, it works separately from the Australian Shepherd.
 While the Border Collie works from a distance, the Australian Shepherd is great for herding cattle.
 Both breeds have been developed for different purposes on the ranch and this reflects in their temperaments.

-Life expectancy of the Australian Shepherd is also slightly higher than that of the collie, as the Ozzie breed can live up to 15 years old on average, whereas the Collie's life expectancy is around 12 years of life.
+Life expectancy of the Australian Shepherd is also slightly higher than that of the collie, as the Aussie breed can live up to 15 years old on average, whereas the Collie's life expectancy is around 12 years of life.

 While training for ranch and farm activities, the Australian Shepherd is considered average.
 Results will come on a more gradual basis.
 The Border Collie, on the other hand, has been associated with excellent training results.
 Few repetitions are needed while training this dog for herding, guarding the farm and other activities.
 The Border Collie listens to commands and is extremely obedient and caring.

-If you want to read similar articles to Differences between Border Collies and Australian Shepherds, we recommend you visit our Comparisons category.
+If you want to read similar articles to Differences Between Border Collies and Australian Shepherds, we recommend you visit our Comparisons category.